The porcelain veneer procedure.

-	Your dentist will first clean and prepare your veneer's internal surface.
-They'll also polish your tooth, so it's good and clean.
+Your dentist will first wash out the trial paste and clean and prepare your laminate's internal surface.
+They'll also wash off and polish the surface of your tooth, so it's clean and ready.

-They'll then etch the surface of your tooth with an acidic etching gel (the green in our illustration) for about 15 or 20 seconds.
-(At a microscopic level, this etching process creates a very rough tooth surface.
+They'll then etch the surface of your tooth with an acid etching gel (the green in our illustration) for about 15.
+(At a microscopic level, this etching process creates a very rough enamel surface.
 It's this texture that the veneer's cement bonds to.)

 After washing the etching gel off and drying your tooth, a layer of clear "bonding agent" is applied.
 (This creates the actual bond to the tooth's etched enamel surface.)

-Cement (having the color previously chosen) is then placed inside the veneer and it is gently squished into place.
+Cement (having the color previously chosen) is then placed inside the veneer, which is then squished into place.

-Once everything is positioned properly, your dentist will set the cement by way of shining a "curing" light on your tooth.
+Once it's been positioned properly, your dentist will set the cement by way of shining a "curing" light on your tooth.

-This light (which has a blue color) passes through the translucent veneer to reach the bonding agent and cement which lies underneath.
-The light activates a catalyst in these materials, causing them to set in about a minute.
+This light (which has a blue coloration) activates a catalyst in the bonding agent and cement, causing them to set in about a minute.

 The veneer is now securely attached to your tooth.

-As a last step, your dentist will evaluate your bite and confirm that it is not altered by your new veneer.
+As a last step, your bite will be evaluated so to confirm that it hasn't been altered by the placement of your veneer.

 Most dentists will want you to return to their office in about one week.